-Students complete their Phase I medical school courses and take the USMLE-1 exam during the first two years of the program.
-During these years, or in the summer following, they complete at least two laboratory rotations and choose a Research Mentor.
-After completing the graduate core course requirements, students take the Qualifying Exam and choose their faculty Committee on Studies (COS) to help guide them through dissertation research.
+After completing at least 2 laboratory rotations (typically by the end of the first year of medical school Phase-I), students choose a Research Mentor.
+They continue their Phase-I medical school courses and concurrently take some graduate courses.
+Students then take the USMLE-1 and start working in their laboratories.
+After completing the graduate core course requirements, students take the Qualifying Exam.
+Students also choose a faculty Committee on Studies (COS) to help guide them through their dissertation research.
 After completing advanced coursework and developing their research projects, all students must successfully complete a Comprehensive Examination, which is administered by their COS.
 At this point, students become Ph.D. candidates.
-In subsequent years, they complete the laboratory research required for completing their Ph.D.
-Dissertation.
-This is done under the guidance of the Dissertation Committee.
-Most students complete the Ph.D. portion of their studies within 3-5 years.
+In subsequent years, they complete the laboratory research required for completing their PhD Dissertation.
+This is done under the guidance of a Dissertation Committee.
+Most students complete the PhD portion of their studies within 3-5 years.
 Finally, students complete the last two years of the medical school curriculum (Phases II and III).